Working with AngerFree Distribution Version

 About the book

 Transcribed from teachings by Venerable Chodron, this freely distributed book presents the techniques the Buddha prescribed for overcoming anger.
-Presented in a common sense manner, Venerable guides us in looking at our minds, dealing with this explosive volcano called anger, and cultivating patience as an antidote.
+Whether we call it irritation, annoyance, aversion, rage or some other term, anger harms ourselves and others.
+Presented in a common sense manner, this short text cuts to the heart of ways to look at our minds, deal with this explosive volcano called anger, and cultivate patience as an antidote.

 - Is anger destructive?